Skip to Content

 A person slides down a waterfall while canyoning in Queenstown

-It’s scary and fun!
+It’s scary but fun!

 Canyoning, for those unfamiliar with this activity, is a combination of swimming, sliding, climbing, and rappelling through a canyon.
-It’s certainly an experience for the adventurous but one I love and have done all around the world!
+It’s certainly an experience for the adventurous, but one I love and have done all around the world!

 9. Explore Haast Pass Lookout